Jeep Wrangler (JK): Powertrain

 The 2.8 L diesel engine in this 2010 Wrangler Sport from Chile was never available in the U.S.

 A 3.8 L EGH V6 with a displacement of 230.5 cuin producing 202 hp and 237 lb·ft of torque was the base engine in 2007-2011 models.
 It replaced the AMC 242 straight-6, and was shared with the first-generation Chrysler Pacifica crossover (CUV), and Chrysler Town and Country, Dodge Grand Caravan, and Volkswagen Routan minivans.
 Transmission choices included a standard six-speed Chrysler NSG370 as the manual transmission, or an optional Chrysler Ultradrive 42RLE 4-speed automatic transmission.

 For the 2012 model year, the 3.8L V6 was replaced by the Chrysler 3.6L Pentastar VVT V6 engine previously seen in the Jeep Grand Cherokee (WK2), now producing 285 horsepower and 260 pound-feet of torque.
 The NSG370 remained as the manual transmission option, while the 42RLE was replaced by a 5-speed Mercedes-Benz NAG1-family W5A580.

-The 2.8 L VM Motori turbodiesel straight-4 producing 177 hp and 302 lb·ft of torque used in the Liberty was offered as options outside of U.S., as it did not satisfy U.S. emission control standards for 2007.
-It was offered with either the NSG370 manual, or the 42RLE automatic transmission.
+The RA428 2.8 L VM Motori turbodiesel straight-4 producing 177 hp and 302 lb·ft of torque used in the Liberty KK and Dodge Nitro was offered as options outside of U.S., as it did not satisfy U.S. emission control standards for 2007.
+It was offered with either the NSG370 manual, or the 5-45RFE automatic transmission.
+In 2011 engine diesel was upgraded to A428 DOHC producing 200 PS (147 kW; 197 hp); torque: Manual transmission: 410 N⋅m (302 lb⋅ft) automatic transmission: 460 N⋅m (339 lb⋅ft) and automatic transmission was replaced by a 5-speed Mercedes-Benz NAG1-family W5A580.

 The lower two levels have the Jeep Command-Trac part-time four-wheel drive system with an optional Trac-Lok limited-slip differential, while the Rubicon uses Rock-Trac, a version of the NV241 with a 4:1 low range.
 Electronic locking front- and rear-axles called Tru-lok are also standard on Rubicon models.
 (A rear locking differential was optional on X and Sahara models for 2007, then only on select X models for 2008 and 2009.
 From 2010 onward, the only non-Rubicon Wrangler to have the Tru-lok locking differential as an option is the 2015 Wrangler X, based on the Sahara, and the 2016 75th Anniversary Edition Wranglers.)